Transparent Language

 While the various exercises will teach you to read, write, understand and speak various words and phrases in your target language, the grammar and the structure of the language is ignored almost entirely or is only included seemingly as an afterthought.

-The heavy use of repetition also makes it quite tedious to go through in my experience, and after working through nine different exercises, you’ll still only have learned the words you were presented with in the beginning.
+The heavy use of repetition also makes it quite tedious to go through lessons in my experience, and after working through nine different exercises, you’ll still only have learned the words you were presented with in the beginning.

 Basically, I found the whole course for each language I tried to amount to an endless exercise in memorizing word lists.